 Fit Small Business guides you through a series of questions to help you find the perfect brand name.
 The generator provides a list of names that are three or more words long.
 Once you’ve chosen a name, it will also redirect you to Bluehost’s website.
 Here, you can register a .com domain for your business.

 It’s essential to take your time creating the perfect brand name because it’s the first thing people see.
-A brand name defines your business and will have a significant impact on your reputation.
+A brand name defines your business and will have a significant impact on your reputat

-Do you need help with building your brand?
+Do you need help with building your brand strategy?
 SEO Design Chicago is a full-service marketing agency.
-Our services include content creation, analytics, SEO, digital advertising, web design, and web development.
+In addition to the brand naming process, our services include content creation, analytics, SEO, digital advertising, web design, and web development.

 - What is a brand name?